criblio/appscope/README.md

 ## Docker

 If you have Docker installed on your local machine, you can skip installing the dependencies locally and instead use a container to build.
-Use the `Dockerfile` and the `make docker-build` target.
-That builds an `appscope-builder:{version}` image that is Ubuntu with the necessary dependencies installed.
+Use the `docker/builder/Dockerfile` and the `make docker-build` target.
+That builds an `appscope-builder` image that is Ubuntu with the necessary dependencies installed.
 The target then runs the image, mounting the local directory into the container, and builds the project.
 You'll end up with the binary in `bin/linux/scope` assuming all goes well.

 By default, the current versions of Ubuntu or Go are used in the container image.
 Setting the `IMAGE` and `GOLANG` build arguments can override these.
 Use the `BUILD_ARGS` environment variable to pass extra arguments to `docker build`.
 The example below forces the builder to use Go 1.16 and Ubuntu 21.04.